 Yet, working towards a BFA, I participated in hours upon hours of peer “crits.”
 These evaluations are used across Canada and generally accepted as pedagogically sound[1].
 Yet, as an older student with decades of office-based performance reviews behind me, I was confused about the open-ended nature of these professor-guided peer evaluations.

-While participating in critiquing well over 600 student assignments, I didn’t hear much, if anything, that wasn’t within the whitewashed boundaries of being benign, politically correct, and mostly flattering.
+While participating in critiquing well over 600 student assignments, I didn’t hear much, if anything, that wasn’t within the whitewashed boundaries of being benign, politically correct, and flattering.

 As a cub reporter in daily news, I learned the value of caring editors.
 Bosses who saw potential and actually took the time to tell me a piece of writing didn’t meet basic standards of good journalism: solid writing, fact checking, CP style, a compelling interview and so on and so forth.
 I can only think of one way to become a better writer.
 Someone has to care enough to tell you at least a few times that your piece is no good — at all.
 Rewrite it.
+Get feedback again.
 Rewrite it again.
 And, if deadline allows, again and again.

 Art students and professional artists deserve the same bold, if not (at times) painful but caring feedback.
 Don’t necessarily crush my ego, but give me feedback that makes me try again.
 And again.
 To create something more ready for an audience.